 - Set benchmark points at regular periods between the deadline and the start date.

 - Define specific benchmark goals or tasks that need to be completed before or at each benchmark point.
-Examples might include finalizing the configuration of your new CRM, training of key staff, or having a crucial integration up and running.
+Examples might include finalizing the configuration of your new CRM, training key staff, or having a crucial integration up and running.

 - An overview of your existing tech infrastructure.